 As an example, this deploys a simple application:

 # Deploy your application

 epinio push -n mysimpleapp

-At the end of the deployment output, you have the URL to be used for checking your application:
+At the end of the deployment output, you get the URL to use for your application:

 Deploying application ...